 Confluence projects and programs are managed by a small and passionate staff dedicated to expanding public understanding of our shared homeland.
 Our board of directors is made up of tribal leaders, contributors, and community advocates from throughout the Columbia River region.

 Confluence’s founding board chair is Antone Minthorn, former chair of the Confederated Tribes of the Umatilla Indian Reservation.
 Our founding executive director is Jane Jacobsen, who remains on our Board of Directors.
 Confluence’s current executive director is Colin Fogarty, a veteran public radio journalist, who says he traded one form of storytelling for another.
-Our educational programs in schools, communities, and online are developed and coordinated by program manager Courtney Yilk and program coordinator Lily Hart.
+Our educational programs in communities, schools, and online are developed and coordinated by program manager Courtney Yilk, education program manager Heather Gurko, and program coordinator Lily Hart.